 Plus!
 The PS Question!
 Kristi shares an advanced content marketing strategy that most people forget!

-Alternatively, you’ll find the podcast on iTunes, Stitcher, Zune and the Blackberry network.
+Alternatively, you’ll find the podcast on iTunes and Soundcloud.

 Thanks for listening, I really appreciate it.
 If you enjoy the show, please leave a review on iTunes 🙂